adamspanier/Distributed-Systems-Security/Documentation/AnnotatedBibliography.md

 **Reference:**

-C. T. B. Garrocho, K. N. Oliveira, D. J. Sena, C. F. M. da Cunha Cavalcanti and R. A. R. Oliveira, "BACE: Blockchain-based Access Control at the Edge for Industrial Control Devices of Industry 4.0," 2021 XI Brazilian Symposium on Computing Systems Engineering (SBESC), Florianopolis, Brazil, 2021, pp. 1-8, doi: 10.1109/SBESC53686.2021.9628291.
+_C.
+T. B. Garrocho, K. N. Oliveira, D. J. Sena, C. F. M. da Cunha Cavalcanti and R. A. R. Oliveira, "BACE: Blockchain-based Access Control at the Edge for Industrial Control Devices of Industry 4.0," 2021 XI Brazilian Symposium on Computing Systems Engineering (SBESC), Florianopolis, Brazil, 2021, pp. 1-8, doi: 10.1109/SBESC53686.2021.9628291._

 **Summary:**

+The Industrial Internet of Things(IIoT) has immediate implication for Industry 4.0.
+Blockchain has immediate potential for these systems due to it's ability to provide traceable and auditable access control.
+Applying blockchain to cloud infrastructures is difficult due to cost and communication latencies.
+This work proposes a blockchain architecture called BACE that puts the access control at the edge with the devices that are carrying out access requests.
+This work takes into account the real-time limitations imposed upon most ICS networks.
+This real-time sensitivity is likely why blockchain applications have yet to be applied to IIoT systems.
+BACE uses Smart Contracts and edge-based computing to build a flexible and scalable blockchain communication approach to manage access requests.
+To mitigate the storage and computational eff4ects of the system via local storage of the PLC, this work focuses on creating a compact JSON-based formate that only takes a few bytes of storage.

 **Assessment:**

+The value of this paper lies in the acknowledgment that time constraints are limiting factors in real-time application environments.
+Cloud-based IIoT is useful, but causes latencies due to digital communications delays.
+This work creates an "edge" based blockchain that is stored locally on PLCs and propagated across the PLC network.
+To mitigate the storage and computational requirements of the system, this work created a slim JSON-based storage format that takes only a few bytes of memory to alleviate many of the overhead issues presented by decentralized cryptographic security mechanisms.

+**Keywords:**

+Blockchain, Edge, Cloud, Eliminate Communication Latency, Real-Time

 <hr/>